What is a debt agreement (Part IX agreement)?

-You must read and sign the prescribed information page regarding the consequences of bankruptcy, debt agreements and other alternatives.
+You must understand the consequences of a Declaration of Intention to present a debtor’s petition read the prescribed information page regarding the consequences of bankruptcy, debt agreements and other alternatives.

-If, after considering your options, you decide that a debt agreement is the best choice, you must decide whether to appoint an administrator or to self-administer the debt agreement.
-The services of an administrator attract a fee.
+If, after considering your options, you decide that a debt agreement is the best choice, you must appoint an appropriately qualified administrator or a registered trustee (“trustee”).
+You can no longer self administer your own debt agreement.
+These services attract a fee.

-The administrator will also help you prepare a debt agreement proposal based on what you can afford to pay creditors, and will assist with the completion of the correct forms.
+The registered Trustee will also help you prepare a debt agreement proposal based on what you can afford to pay creditors, and will assist with the completion of the correct forms.